Sleep and Recovery for Athletes: Why Rest Days Matter

 Rest Days Are Not Optional

 Rest days allow your nervous system to recover, your muscles to repair, and your joints to de-load.
 Training seven days a week without rest leads to overreaching, which causes stalled progress, increased injury risk, mood disturbances, and disrupted sleep.
 Most well-designed programs include two to three rest days per week.
 On rest days, light walking, stretching, or yoga can promote blood flow and recovery without adding training stress.
+For more strategies, see our full guide to muscle recovery tips.

 Track your overall fitness and recovery balance